Sonny Montgomery

 Gillespie V. "Sonny" Montgomery (August 5, 1920 – May 12, 2006) was an American soldier and politician from Mississippi who served in the Mississippi Senate and U.S. House of Representatives from 1967 to 1997.
 He was also a retired major general of the Mississippi National Guard who served during World War II.

 Early life

-Born in Meridian, Mississippi to Emily Jones and Gillespie Montgomery, Montgomery graduated from McCallie School and Mississippi State University in Starkville in 1943.
+Born in Meridian, Mississippi, Montgomery graduated from McCallie School and Mississippi State University in Starkville in 1943.
 While in college, Montgomery joined the Beta Tau chapter of Kappa Alpha Order.

 Military service

 A 1943 Reserve Officers' Training Corps graduate, Gillespie was commissioned as a second lieutenant in the United States Army.
 He served with the 12th Armored Division in Europe during World War II.
 He served on active duty again during Korean War, this time as a member of the 31st Infantry Division.
 Montgomery was a member of the Mississippi Army National Guard until 1980, and retired as a major general.
 For his military service, Montgomery received the Legion of Merit, Bronze Star Medal with "V" for Valor device, Army Commendation Medal and Combat Infantryman Badge.